Emergency Fund Supports Employees in Need

 Since 2012, a total of 94 employees have been awarded more than $65,000 through the fund.

 The Employee Emergency Fund is available to benefits-eligible employees, at any UA location, who have worked at the University for at least a year, said Sheila McGinnis, UA director of outreach and community partnerships.
-Applications for funding can be submitted through the UA Cares website.
+The application for funding is available online.

 "It's not just for main campus.
 It's for all UA employees, including extension staff in rural areas throughout the state," McGinnis said.

 While donations to the fund are accepted year-round, the biggest push for fundraising comes during the UA Cares campaign.
 Offices that organize UA Cares events can choose the Employee Emergency Fund, or any other UA program or community charity, as a beneficiary.